-In this blog, Jim Beckham, SEO Director at Huble Digital, explains how you can create SEO-friendly URLs, including how to structure them, best practice and other things to consider.
+In this blog, we explain how you can create SEO-friendly URLs, including how to structure them, best practices and other things to consider.

 When it comes to URLs, it should come as no surprise that the easier they are for humans to read, the easier they are for search engines to read, too.